c-brooks/BrooksOS/README.md

 ```

-.iso files can be run easily with VirtualBox.
+This generates an os.iso file which can be run easily with VirtualBox.

-Go to New -> Type: Other, Version: Other/Unknown(64 bit).
+Open VirtualBox, then click New -> Type: Other, Version: Other/Unknown(64 bit).

-Start the VM and select your .iso file when prompted.
+Start the VM and select your os.iso file when prompted.